gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 # Ok.
 Lets get Started!

-Go to the BEAST folder in the GDW-Apps on your desktop.
+Go to the BEAST folder in the GDW-Apps directory on your desktop.
 All of the following programs are located here except for FigTree and Tracer which are in their own folders within GDW-Apps.

 ## Open BEAUTi